 What happens next after that gut shot is what matters.
 Here is a step-by-step breakdown to handle the situation of a gut-hit deer and salvage the meat.

-You can usually tell if you made a bad shot right after you pull the trigger.
-If you feel like you might not have hit dead on, immediately take note of where exactly the deer was standing and facing, where it headed, and what mistake you might have made.
+You can usually tell if you made a lousy shot right after you pull the trigger.
+If you feel like you might not have hit dead on, immediately take note of where precisely the deer was standing and facing, where it was headed, and what mistake you might have made.
 Use the camera on your cell phone to take a photo of the area the deer was standing when it was shot.
 This helps as a reference if you have trouble locating blood.

-A good rule of thumb is if you shoot the deer in the morning, don't look until the evening; and if you shoot it in the evening, don't look until the following morning.
-This will allow for the deer to remain still and pass so you can retrieve it later.
+A good rule of thumb is if you shoot the deer in the morning, don't look until the evening, and if you shoot it in the evening, don't look until the following morning.
+This will allow the deer to remain still and pass so you can retrieve it later.

-If you recover a gut shot deer, do not fret, some of the meat can definitely be salvaged.
-But be warned, you may not end up with as much meat as usual and the tenderloins almost always can't be eaten.
+If you recover a gut-shot deer, do not fret, some of the meat can be salvaged.
+But be warned, you may not end up with as much meat as usual, and the tenderloins almost always can't be eaten.
 You need to field dress it immediately; it will be a messier job than usual.
 Even more so if you recover your kill the following day and it has had time to sit.
 Especially if coyotes managed to get hold of it.
 Try your best to keep fur, dirt, and loose stomach contents away from the venison.

-It seems like almost every hunter has their own theory on what to do from this point on.
-Some say to soak the meat in salt, baking soda or even vinegar.
-While I haven't tested every one of those, my experience with the soaking method is not a great one.
+Almost every deer hunter has their own theory on saving the most venison from the gut-shot deer.
+Some say to soak the meat in salt, baking soda, or vinegar.
+While I haven't tested every one of those, my experience with the soaking method is not great.